Generic name: blinatumomab (BLIN a TOOM oh mab)

 What is blinatumomab?

-Blinatumomab is used to treat a certain type of acute lymphoblastic leukemia.
-This medicine is given after other cancer treatments have been tried without success.
+Blinatumomab is used to treat a certain type of acute lymphoblastic leukemia in adults and children. blinatumomab is given after other cancer treatments have been tried without success.

 Blinatumomab was approved by the US Food and Drug Administration (FDA) on an "accelerated" basis.
-In clinical studies, blinatumomab produced complete remission in many people.
-However, further studies are needed to determine if this medicine can lengthen survival time.
+In clinical studies, some people responded to this medicine, but further studies are needed.

 Blinatumomab may also be used for purposes not listed in this medication guide.